Georgia - Country Commercial Guide

 Overview

 For Georgia, agriculture remains an important sector in terms of GDP contribution.
-Agriculture accounted for 7-8 percent of GDP for the last five years.
+Agriculture accounted for 7-8 percent of GDP for the last ten years.
 The sector also provides an important safety net for the rural population, considering that over 40 percent of Georgia’s population lives in rural areas.
-According to the most recent agricultural census conducted in 2014, the share of commercial farms in agricultural production remained low.
-The overwhelming majority of households (93.6 percent) own less than two hectares of agricultural land.
+According to the World Bank’s assessment, 64 percent of registered agricultural land, being pasture and hayland, belonged to and was managed by public authorities as of 2021.
+The share of commercial farms in agricultural production remains low.
+The overwhelming majority of households own less than two hectares of agriculture land.
 Only 4.8 percent of households own two to five hectares of land, and 1.5 percent own more than five hectares.
-With such an ownership structure, commercial farming remains underdeveloped.
+With such ownership structure, commercial farming remains underdeveloped.

 The Georgian government identified agriculture as a priority for development and considerably increased funding for the sector, although priorities and programs change frequently.
 It has also set up the Agriculture Investment Fund to support the sector by providing credit to farmers.
 Governmental programs implemented through the Rural Development Agency, such as Plant the Future, Preferential Agrocredit, etc., may create additional demand among farmers for equipment and inputs supplied from abroad, including from the United States.

-Georgia’s location positions it to be an ideal exporter to regional and European markets for certain bulk commodities like citrus fruit and hazelnuts.
+Georgia’s strategic location positions it to be an ideal exporter to regional and European markets for certain bulk commodities like citrus fruit and hazelnuts.
 The sector has suffered from the collapse of traditional links among post-Soviet states, decades of negligence towards state‐owned enterprises, obsolete equipment, lack of investment, and lack of current technical knowledge.
 Georgia imports 80 percent of its packaged food products and 70 percent of its overall food, which has a significant negative impact on its trade balance.
-However, the food processing industry is growing steadily but slowly following the privatization of state enterprises and increasing demand for locally produced goods.
-In addition, a number of foreign aid programs, including USAID, target agricultural development and provide financial or material support to individual farmers or bigger enterprises to enable them to meet the requirements of international markets.
+However, the food processing industry is growing steadily but slowly following the privatization of state enterprises and an increasing demand for locally produced goods.
+In addition, a number of foreign aid programs, including USDA and USAID, target agricultural development and provide financial or material support to individual farmers or bigger enterprises to enable them to meet the requirements of international markets.
 Opportunities for growth in the sector are ripe, to enable Georgia to increase food production for domestic consumption and become an exporter of niche agricultural goods to the broader region, including Europe, Asia, and the Middle East.
 This sector is growing steadily with a proliferation of Georgian‐branded products ‐- wine, beer, dairy, nuts, sausages, fruit juices, and mineral waters ‐- filling local stores and beginning to find new export markets.
-Georgian wines and spirits have long enjoyed an excellent reputation in Russia and the Commonwealth of Independent States countries.
-Improved bottling and packaging now allow Georgian firms to sell products across a wider export market.
+Georgian wines and spirits have long enjoyed an excellent reputation in Russia and other former Soviet countries, and improved bottling and packaging now allows Georgian firms to sell products across a wider export market.

-There are also opportunities for tree nuts, animal feed, and livestock genetics, although a lack of clear regulations for genetically engineered feed, for instance, have stymied U.S. exporters, and attention on better animal breeding is only a newly emerging focus in Georgia.
+There are also opportunities for tree nuts, animal feed, and livestock genetics, although a lack of clear regulations for genetically engineered feed, for instance, have stymied U.S. exporters, and attention on better animal breeding has only recently emerged as a focus in Georgia.